 4. Background: To encourage the use of public-private partnerships, the Secretary of Labor will present the New Freedom Initiative Award(s).
 Initiated in 2002, this award is made annually to individual(s), non-profit organization(s), or corporation(s) that have, through programs or activities, demonstrated exemplary and innovative efforts in furthering the employment objectives of President George W. Bush's New Freedom Initiative.
 See http://www.whitehouse.gov/news/freedominitiative/freedominitiative.html.
 By increasing access to assistive technologies, and utilizing innovative training, hiring, and retention strategies, the recipient(s) will have established and instituted comprehensive strategies to enhance the ability of Americans with disabilities to enter and advance within the 21st Century workforce and to participate in daily community life.

 5. Eligibility Criteria: The following criteria apply to the New Freedom Initiative Award Nominees:

-A. The nominees must be individuals, businesses, or non-profit organizations whose activities exemplify the goals of President George W. Bush's New Freedom Initiative, which include the Office of Disability Employment Policy's mission of increasing employment opportunities for youth and adults with disabilities.
-Nominations may be submitted by other persons and entities with the knowledge and permission of the nominee.
+A. The nominees must be individuals, corporations, or non-profit organizations whose activities exemplify the goals of the President's New Freedom Initiative which include the Office of Disability Employment Policy's mission of increasing employment opportunities for youth and adults with disabilities.
+Nominations may be submitted, however, by other entities with the knowledge and permission of the nominee.
 Self-nomination is also encouraged.

 B. Nominees must have developed and implemented a multi-faceted program directed toward increasing employment opportunities for people with disabilities through increased access to assistive technologies, and use of innovative training, hiring, and retention techniques.